 In the United States, both FDA approved and unapproved (clinical trial) LVADs are reimbursable by The Center for Medicare and Medicaid Services (CMS) and most private insurance companies.
-Outside the United States, coverage and fees for LVADs varies.
+Outside the United States, coverage and fees for LVADs vary.
 Check with your hospital's financial counselor or your insurance company for further details.

 Most insurance plans also cover the cost of the equipment that you’ll need to maintain your device and the supplies needed for the driveline dressing change.

-For specifics about coverage for your LVAD surgery, LVAD device and related supplies, the best sources of information are:
+For specifics about coverage for your LVAD surgery, LVAD device, and related supplies, the best sources of information are: